England Football Online

 Playing Career

-Club(s) Began his junior playing career in and around Bristol, namely Eclipse FC and Dolphin FC, of the Bristol & District League.
+Began his junior playing career in and around Bristol, namely Eclipse FC and Dolphin FC, of the Bristol & District League.
 Joined Bristol City FC in the 1904 close season.
-After 204 league appearances, his last game was a 4-0 defeat against Preston North End FC on 28 January 1911, in which he broke his leg.
-Cottle signed for rivals Bristol Rovers FC on 21 August 1911 on a free transfer.
+He broke his leg in his final league game, from which he unfortunately, never recovered.
+He, however, signed for rivals Bristol Rovers FC on 21 August 1911 on a free transfer.
+Joined his brother, George, at Weston FC in February 1913.

 Individual honours None